Barry Goldwater Jr.

-Barry Morris Goldwater Jr. (born July 15, 1938) is an American businessman and politician.
+Barry Morris Goldwater Jr. (born July 15, 1938) is an American politician.
 He is a former Republican member of the United States House of Representatives from California, serving from 1969 to 1983.
 He is the son of U.S. Senator and 1964 Republican presidential nominee Barry Goldwater.

-Early life
+Early life and education

-Goldwater was born in Los Angeles, California, on July 15, 1938, the son of Barry M. Goldwater and his wife Margaret Johnson.
+Goldwater was born in Los Angeles, California, on July 15, 1938, the son of Barry Goldwater and his wife, the former Margaret Johnson.
 He graduated from Staunton Military Academy in Staunton, Virginia, in 1957.
 Goldwater attended the University of Colorado, and graduated from Arizona State University in 1962.
-He then worked as a stockbroker, public relations executive, and in import-export business, before being elected to Congress.
+He then worked as a stockbroker and public relations executive, and in an import-export business, before being elected to Congress.

 In 1972, he married Susan Lee Gherman, daughter of Dr. E. Mortimer and Irene Gherman of Newport Beach, California.
-They had a son, Barry M. Goldwater, III.
+They had a son, Barry M. Goldwater III.
 The couple divorced in May 1979.

 Political career

 In office

-When Edwin Reinecke resigned from Congress in January 1969 to become lieutenant governor of California, this opened up California's 27th district which at the time covered parts of northern Los Angeles County.
-In the following special election, Goldwater was selected as the Republican nominee, and John Van de Kamp was selected by the Democrats.
-Goldwater won 57% to 43%, serving for the remainder of the 91st Congress, and was reelected twice.
-He was redistricted to the 20th district ahead of the 1974 election, and was elected to another four terms in that district.
+California's 27th congressional district opened up in January 1969 when Edwin Reinecke resigned to accept an appointment as lieutenant governor of California.
+The district at the time covered eastern Kern County and parts of northern Los Angeles County.
+In primaries for the following special election, Goldwater was nominated by the Republicans and John Van de Kamp was nominated by the Democrats.
+Goldwater won the special general 57%-43%, serving for the remainder of the 91st Congress, and was re-elected twice.
+He then was redistricted to the 20th congressional district ahead of the 1974 election, and was elected to another four terms in that district.

-During his time in Washington, Goldwater served on several committees, such as the Committee on Public Works and Transportation, the Joint Committee on Energy, and the Committee on Science and Technology.
+During his time in Washington, Goldwater served on the Committee on Public Works and Transportation, the Joint Committee on Energy, and the Committee on Science and Technology.
 He drafted a number of bills while serving in the House, most notably the Privacy Act of 1974, which prevents the distribution of private information from government and businesses.

-With his district merged with that of Bobbi Fiedler due to redistricting, Goldwater retired from the House to run for the Republican nomination to the Senate in 1982.
-He lost that race to San Diego mayor and future Governor Pete Wilson, who would go on to win the general election.
+With his district merged with that of Bobbi Fiedler due to redistricting after the 1980 census, Goldwater retired from the House to run for the Republican U.S. Senate nomination in 1982.
+He lost the primary to San Diego Mayor Pete Wilson, who would go on to win the general election and who eventually became governor.